treefrogframework/treefrog-framework/docs/user-guide/en/view/otama-template-system.md

 In other words, the content between the p tags (blank in this case) is replaced with "Hello world".
 The data-tf attribute will then disappear entirely.

-In addition, as an alternative way of outputting the same result, it’s also possible to write as follows.
+In addition, as an alternative way of outputting the same result, it’s also possible to write as follows:

 ```
  @hello ~= "Hello world"